Request for Partnership Process

 • End-user collaboration: proven collaboration with the relevant species conservation group/s – shown through a statement of intent from the end-user for the use of the genetic data outputs.

-• Species: the species must have an active management/conservation plan that identifies the need to collect genetic information and/or actions that are informed by, or would be improved with, genetic information (e.g. the species is part of a rehabilitation/breeding and translocation program).
+• an active management/conservation plan that identifies the need to collect genetic information and/or actions that are informed by, or would be improved with, genetic information (e.g. the species is part of a rehabilitation/breeding and translocation program).

 • Team: a team with the required bioinformatics capacity to sequence, curate, map and make publicly available the draft genome sequence using the latest technologies, and the capacity to undertake the companion studies necessary to address relevant management questions.